Bao108/Leahy-Center-IT-Admin-Intern/README.md

-# Leahy-Center-IT-Admin-Intern
+# Tech Journal
-Sys-Admin Intern Work, and demonstrating my understanding in this role with projects.
+Documenting all projects and showing understanding of my implementations